Hanabi-Live/hanabi-live/docs/FEATURES.md

   * In the bottom-right-hand corner is the discard pile.
   * To the left of the discard pile is the turn count, score, clue count, and strike count.
 * To perform an action:
-  * Play a card by clicking and dragging it to the center stacks.
+  * Play a card by clicking and dragging it to the play stacks.
   * Discard a card by clicking and dragging it to the discard pile.
   * Give a clue by:
     * Click on the button corresponding to the clue recipient.